Cloud-Temple/terraform-provider-cloudtemple/docs/resources/compute_virtual_disk.md

 page_title: "cloudtemple_compute_virtual_disk Resource - terraform-provider-cloudtemple"
 subcategory: "Compute"
 description: |-
+  Create and manage virtual disks of a virtual machine.
   To manage this resource you will need the following roles:
     - compute_iaas_vmware_management
     - compute_iaas_vmware_read